trilitech/tezos-developer-docs/docs/unity/sample-game.md

 - **User wallets** as a source of user identity and authentication.
 The user doesn't make any direct transactions from the wallet and pays no tez to the application or in fees.
-Instead, the game has the user sign a payload to reveal their address and prove that they have the key for it so the game can use that address as the user's internal ID.

 - The **Unity WebGL application** is the front end of the application.
 It connects to the user wallet, sends the sign request, runs the game interface, and sends requests to the backend.